lisongxu/CSCE156-Lab-Java-Intro/readme.md

 To hand in and grade your lab, do the following.

-1. Go to Lab 1 on Canvas, and click the "Load Lab 1 in a new window" button
+1. Go to Lab 1 on Canvas, and click the "Load Lab 1 in a new window" button which opens a GradeScope window for Lab 1
 <p align="center">
 <img src="images/GradeScope-1-Lab1.png" alt="Canvas Lab1" width="50%"/>
 </p>

 2. Drag and Drop the following file located in your Eclipse workspace.
 Then click the "Upload" button.

-* `Statistics.java`: You do not need to make any changes to this file, as this lab just shows you how CodePost works.
+* `Statistics.java`: You do not need to make any changes to this file, as this lab just shows you how GradeScope works.

 <p align="center">
 <img src="images/GradeScope-2-Upload.png" alt="GradeScope Upload" width="50%"/>